daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``AO-40 FEC short``, AO-40 FEC protocol with short frames, as used by SMOG-P and ATL-1

+* ``AO-40 FEC CRC-16-ARC``, the AO-40 FEC protocol with an CRC-16 ARC, as used by
+  SMOG-1

+* ``AO-40 FEC CRC-16-ARC short``, AO-40 FEC protocol with short frames and a
+  CRC-16 ARC, as used by SMOG-1

 * ``CCSDS Reed-Solomon``, CCSDS Reed-Solomon TM codewords (see :ref:`CCSDS deframers`)

 * ``CCSDS Concatenated``, CCSDS Concatenated TM codewords (see :ref:`CCSDS deframers`)